deckhouse/deckhouse/modules/500-upmeter/docs/CONFIGURATION.md

 ---
-title: "The upmeter module: confguration"
+title: "The upmeter module: configuration"
 ---

 This module is **enabled** by default.